igorline/slither_wiki/Property-generation.md

 ```

-If all the tests passed, run the properties tests:
+If all the unit tests passed, run the property tests:
 ```
 $ truffle test test/crytic/InitializationTestERC20BuggyTransferable.js
   Contract: TestERC20BuggyTransferable